-Figure 1a identifies the coastal regions where the performance of MOM6-COBALT is satisfactory for both the annual mean and the seasonal cycle of pCO2.
-The analysis, performed at the MARCATS scale (see Fig. 1b for nomenclature), distinguishes regions of low, medium and high agreement between the model and coastal-SOM-FFN, the latter being areas for which our confidence in the identification of the dominant biophysical drivers of the coastal pCO2 dynamics is highest.
-This figure will be analyzed in detail in Section 3.1.3, but before we do so we first perform a data-model evaluation according to the following: We first evaluate the model by comparing simulated fields of SSS, SST, sea surface nutrients to observations globally and regionally (Sect.
+Figure 1a identifies the coastal regions where the performance of MOM6-COBALT is satisfactory for both the annual mean and the seasonal cycle of pCO_2 .
+The analysis, performed at the MARCATS scale (see Fig. 1b for nomenclature), distinguishes regions of low, medium and high agreement between the model and coastal SOM-FFN, the latter being areas for which our confidence in the identification of the dominant biophysical drivers of the coastal pCO_2 dynamics is highest.
+This figure will be analyzed in detail in Sect.
+3.1.3, but before we do so we first perform a datamodel evaluation according to the following procedure.
+We first evaluate the model by comparing simulated fields of SSS, SST and sea surface nutrients to global and regional observations (Sect.
 3.1.1, Figs. 2 and 3).
-Second, the ability of the model to capture the coastal pCO2 product (coastal-SOM-FFN, Laruelle et al., 2017), respectively (Sect.
-3.1.2, Figs. 3-6).
+Second, the ability of the model to capture the coastal pCO_2 annual mean and seasonality is assessed against the SOCATv6 data and the continuous monthly observation-based pCO2 product (coastal SOM-FFN, Laruelle et al., 2017; see Sect.
+3.1.2 and Figs. 3-6).